Lyft reveals big growth but no profits as it readies for IPO

 Lyft also said it faces intense competition and could lose market share to competitors.

-It also acknowledged the importance of developing autonomous vehicle technology on its own or with partners.
-Uber, as well as Google spinoff Waymo, General Motors and others, is working on self-driving vehicles and expect to enter the ride-hailing business.
+The company acknowledged the importance of developing autonomous vehicle technology on its own or with partners.
+Uber — as well as Waymo, General Motors and others — is working on self-driving vehicles, which they expect to enter the ride-hailing business.
 If they are able to do that, and Lyft is still relying on drivers, its cost of giving rides likely would be far higher.

+Despite competing with Lyft, General Motors and Alphabet — Waymo’s parent company — each own more than 5 percent of Lyft’s Class A common stock, according to the filing.

 Krisher reported from Detroit and Liedtke reported from San Francisco.

-Note: This story has been corrected to read that Lyft’s cash on hand in 2018 was $517 million, not $517,690.